GashinRS/kvasir-server-fork/Writerside/topics/Querying.md

 }
 ```

-> At this time, only the `id` field supports this feature.
-We aim to extend this to other fields in the future.
-For
+> This feature also works for other properties, not just the `id` field.
+When the property is a relation, the expected
-> filtering on other fields, see the next section (filters).
+> argument value is a string (or string array), representing the URI(s) of the target resource(s).
 > {style="note"}

 ### Filters